laravel-enso/documentation/docs/backend/forms.md

 Commonly used to override the form value.
 - `hide(string $field)`, marks the field as hidden
 - `show(string $field)`, marks the field as visible, opposite effect of `hide()`
+- `hideSection($fields)`, marks as hidden the sections that contain the given fields
+- `showSection($fields)`, marks as visible the sections that contain the given fields
+- `hideTab($tabs)`, marks as hidden the tabs with the given names; note that the names are case sensitive
+- `showTab($tabs)`, marks as visible the tabs with the given names; note that the names are case sensitive
 - `disable(string $field)`, marks the field as disabled
 - `readonly(string $field)`, marks the field as readonly
 - `meta(string $field, string $param, $value)`, sets a specific value, for a meta param, for the given field